juice-shop/pwning-juice-shop/part1/running.md

-In the following sections you find step-by-step instructions to deploy a running instance of OWASP Juice Shop for your personal hacking endeavors.
+In the following sections you find step-by-step instructions to deploy a running instance of OWASP Juice Shop for your personal hacking endeavours.
 Only the most commonly used methods are described here.
 For a full list of options - including Vagrant and Amazon EC2 deployment - please refer to the corresponding
 [_Setup_ section of the `README.md` on GitHub](https://github.com/bkimminich/juice-shop#setup).